 - Please make sure all documents are in the same name, if they are not then you must provide evidence that can link them all together i.e. previous marriage certificate if you have

-- If the correct documentation as listed above is not available at your appointment a further appointment will need to be made incurring an additional fee.
+- If the correct documentation, as listed above, is not available at your appointment or if your ceremony is in Wigan and Leigh (except religious ceremonies) and you have not booked your ceremony in advance, a further appointment will need to be made incurring an additional fee

 - Only original documents are accepted, we cannot accept photocopies.